 date he had recently been presented with the Volunteer Officer’s Decoration and had just been promoted Temporary Lieutenant- Colonel of the 8th South African Horse in German

-Companion of the Distinguished Order by the King.
-A final Gazette entry dated 22 August 1918 has Murray Smith being presented the Croix de Guerre by the French Government.
+Companion of the Distinguished Service Order by the King.
+A final Gazette entry dated 22 August 1918 has Murray Smith being presented the Croix de Guerre by the French

+Government.
 This award would have been one of those of an honorary nature presented by the French to allied officers for outstanding service during the war.
-Additionally (and again the records
+Additionally (and again

 William Murray Smith apparently made a living as a farmer in Natal while not serving with the volunteers.
 He name appears listed as Auditor of the Durban and Coast Society of